FelixFreelancer/react-material-validation/README.md

 This project is for form validation using material.

-The used material comoponents: TextField, SelectField, DatePicker(TextField type="date"), Checkbox Validation rules: Required fields, Email validation, number validation, The age must be over 18 ages at least.
+The used material comoponents: TextField, SelectField, DatePicker(TextField type="date"), Checkbox.

+The Validation rules: Required fields, Email validation, number validation, The age must be over 18 ages at least.
 The added package: react-material-ui-form-validator package.

 How to execute this project. very simple.